18F/uswds-jekyll/pages/guide/software.md

-[CLC Workbench](/guide/clc/) | SCINet has a license key to CLC Workbench [Geneious](/guide/geneious) |SCINet has a license key to Geneious [Rstudio](/guide/rstudio) | SCINet runs a R studio Server Jupyter |  Jupyter notebooks can be run on Ceres
+[CLC Workbench](/guide/clc/) | SCINet has a license key to CLC Workbench [Geneious](/guide/geneious) |SCINet has a license key to Geneious [Rstudio](/guide/rstudio) | SCINet runs a R studio Server Jupyter |  Jupyter notebooks, Lab, and Hub can be run on Ceres

 # Command-line Software on SCINet Clusters